Motor Vehicle Accident/Personal Injuries

-At our office, Dr. Dan, Dr. Brandon, and Dr. Morgan will check for the following after a motor vehicle accident:
+At our office, Dr. Dan and Dr. Brandon will check for the following after a motor vehicle accident:

 Whiplash is a non-technical, non-medical term used to describe a number of neck injuries.
 Although, whiplash can be caused by a number of things, it’s most commonly associated with car accidents and it occurs when the impact of a crash causes your head to snap forward and then back.

 The first step in determining whether you have whiplash is to examine your symptoms.
 Common signs of a whiplash injury include: